flatypus/hoyomatch/README.md

-## Genshin OST Fingerprint & Audio Extractor
+# Genshin OST Fingerprint Recognition & Audio Extractor

 Two small services for those trying to do stuff with Genshin's audio files.
-Set up on Mac, but helper services should be the same
+Set up on Mac, but helper services should be the same.
+Additionally comes with full wemmap.json (maps Genshin internal .wem file to OST name) as of 5.8

-### HoyoMatch: Accepts any `.mp3` & finds the closest song match from OST database
+## HoyoMatch: Finds the closest song match from OST database
 - Uses C w/ bun FFI for ~48x speedup (4 min -> 5 seconds)
 - Searches over 1400+ songs to find closest match